Kacktide/Discord-Bot-Website-Template/README.md

 Feel free to open an pull request if you encounter an error!

-# Thanks for using this template and reading this!
+# Thanks for using my template and reading this!